-True that this state of affairs has forced innovative reductions in costs, and production efficiencies, but when these thrifting actions have been exhausted, the economic mechanism - the exchange rate - is needed to maintain secondary sector business, so essential to this economy.
+True that this state of affairs forced innovative reductions in costs, and production efficiencies, but when these thrifting actions are exhausted, the economic mechanism - the exchange rate - is needed to maintain secondary sector business, so essential to this economy.

-And its effects has been felt, with the last 3 Quarters evidencing a gradual decrease in the Trade Balance since Q1 2011 and a dramatic deterioration the past Quarters, with Q2 2012 registering a record Trade Deficit of R76bn
+And its effects has been felt since, a gradual decrease in the Trade Balance since 1Q2011 and a dramatic deterioration the past 3 Quarters, with 3Q2012 registering a record Trade Deficit of R87bn and 4Q2012 being almost as bad at R86bn.

-Services Account [Net Other Revenue] Blue
+Services Account [Net Other Revenue]

+Blue

 There has been considerable public comment and concern on the Trade Account situation, and with good reason too.

 But it is the Services Account that should be of just as much concern, in fact more so, with the trend that has developed.

-As can be seen, this sector has run at a deficit since 1990, gradually increasing, but mostly being offset by the favourable Trade Balance up to 2002, and thus has not attracted concern.
+As can be seen, this sector has run at a deficit since 1990, gradually increasing, but mostly being offset by the favourable Trade Balance up to 2004, and thus has not attracted concern.